Opsfleet/graviton/k8s/Readme.md

      `helm install kong kong/ingress -n kong --values kong.yaml --create-namespace`

-The reset of the files are raw Kubernetes resources that can be installed with:
+The rest of the files are raw Kubernetes resources that can be installed with:

 `kubectl apply -f <file_name>`